stevej2608/reactpy-utils/docs/src/components/local_storage.md

-Browser local storage provider.
+A browser local storage provider.
 Synchronizes the given context model with the browser local storage.
 The provider blocks the rendering of any child components until the the model has been synchronized with the browser.

 The context model is stored in the browser's local storage as unencrypted stringified json.

-=== "docs/examples/local_storage.py"
+=== "local_storage.py"

     ```python
     {% include "../../examples/python/local_storage.py" %}
     ```

-=== "docs/examples/app_context.py"
+=== "app_context.py"

     ```python
     {% include "../../examples/python/app_context.py" %}